Search for the decay $\chi_{c1}(3872)\to\pi^{+}\pi^{-}\chi_{c1}$

-Assuming that all of the efficiency systematics are independent, the total systematic uncertainty for the $\mathcal{R}$ ratio measurement is obtained by adding all these individual uncertainties in quadrature, resulting in 13.2\%, as shown in Table~\ref{systematical error for ratio}.
+Assuming that all of the multiplicative systematics are independent, the total multiplicative systematic uncertainty for the $\mathcal{R}$ ratio measurement is obtained by adding all these individual uncertainties in quadrature, resulting in 13.2\%, as shown in Table~\ref{systematical error for ratio}.

+Other additive uncertainties including backgrounds, the fit range and the signal shape affect $N^{\rm sig}(\pp\chico)$ directly.
+The uncertainty due to backgrounds in the $\x\to\pp\chico$ channel is investigated by floating the background contributions from $\eta^\prime J/\psi$ and $\pip\pim \psi_2(3823)$ which were previously fixed based on MC studies.
+The uncertainty associated with the fit range is determined by varying the fit range within $\pm 10$~MeV.
+The uncertainty due to the signal shape is considered by varying the resolution of the convolved Gaussian within $\pm 1 \sigma$.
+The most conservative $N^{\rm sig}(\pp\chico)$ from the combined effects of these additive sources is taken as the final result.

-The systematic uncertainties in the $\sigma[\ee\to\gamma\x] \, \mathcal{B}[\x\to\pp\chico]$ measurement include those from the luminosity, tracking efficiency, photon detection, PID, background, kinematic fit, MC decay model, radiative correction and branching fraction.
-The luminosity is measured using large angle Bhabha events, with an uncertainty of $0.66\%$~\cite{erroroflum}.
-The systematic uncertainties related to the tracking efficiency, photon detection, PID, MC decay model and branching fraction of $\chico\to\gamma\jpsi$ are the same as those in the $\mathcal{R}$ measurement.
+The systematic uncertainties in the $\sigma[\ee\to\gamma\x] \, \mathcal{B}[\x\to\pp\chico]$ measurement include those from the luminosity, photon detection, tracking efficiency, PID, $\jpsi$ mass window, kinematic fit, MC decay model, radiative correction and branching fraction.
+The luminosity is measured using large angle Bhabha events, with an uncertainty of $0.66\%$~\cite{lum}.
+The systematic uncertainties related to the photon detection, PID, MC decay model and branching fraction of $\chico\to\gamma\jpsi$ are the same as those in the $\mathcal{R}$ measurement.